Vitamin E

 Vitamin E and Duodenal Ulcers

-Vitamin E is a fat-soluble antioxidant that plays a crucial role in protecting the cells from damage caused by free radicals.
-Free radicals are unstable molecules that can cause oxidative stress and damage to the cells, leading to inflammation and various health problems, including ulcers.
+Vitamin E is a fat-soluble antioxidant that plays a crucial role in protecting the body's cells from damage caused by free radicals.
+Free radicals are unstable molecules that can cause oxidative stress and inflammation, leading to various health issues, including duodenal ulcers.

 Supplements for Duodenal ulcers